JeremyLG/open-data-stack/README.md

 make lightdash-tunnel
 ```

-You can now create connectors between your sources and destinations on the url _localhost:8003_
+You can now connect on the url _localhost:8003_, sadly Lightdash isn't really terraform friendly so we need to do some UI few steps.
+For now I don't know how to automate this, I will need to deep dive in the CLI (or even API if there is any)

+See Lightdash initial project setup tutorial in our docs [here](docs/lightdash.md)

 When you don't need to connect to the instance anymore just run: